 This is important whether your mother is still living or not.
-You and I are deeply affected by our relationship with our mother and one of the most powerful gifts we can give to our children is our own emotional health.
+Our relationships with our mother deeply affect us.
+One of the most powerful gifts we can give to our children is our own emotional health.
 A first step you can take on this journey is reading The Mom I Want to Be by T. Suzanne Eller.
 This book is designed to help you rise above your past and give your kids a great future.

-It’s All About Influence
+A Mother’s Love Is All About Influence

 The profession of motherhood is all about influence.
 You and I have an incredible opportunity to influence the next generation by what we do as a mother every day.
 This is why intentionality is so important during the years that we raise our family.
 Be intentional about:

 - Your own healing from life’s hurts.

 - Investing in your marriage.

 Intentionality increases influence, and influence is something God asks us to be intentional about.
 We cannot underestimate the power of a mother’s love, the value of home, and the significance of our intentional presence there.